 Coffee Cheesecake

-Coffee cheesecake is packed full of coffee flavor.
-It's rich in flavor and incredibly creamy.
+This baked Coffee Cheesecake recipe is packed full of coffee flavor.
+It’s rich in flavor and extra creamy.
 To finish the coffee cheesecake, I added coffee whipped cream and chocolate covered espresso beans.
 The best baked cheesecake recipe for coffee lovers!

 It’s time to embrace your coffee love with this coffee cheesecake!
 Well that is, if you haven’t already.
 I’ve been sort of coffee crazy lately with coffee cookies, coffee cupcakes with coffee buttercream and coffee syrup so I can understand if you’ve given in already.